Conductive polymer capacitors

 |Frequency sweep with analyzer mode

 |Can measure ESR and ESL separately with its equivalent circuit analysis function.

 Equivalent circuit analysis function

 The instrument’s equivalent circuit analysis function can be used to analyze the L, C, and R elements that make up the component separately.
-In the following figure, a conductive polymer capacitor’s ESR and ESL are measured using the IM3570 and IM9000:
+In the figure on the right, a conductive polymer capacitor’s ESR and ESL are measured using the IM3570 and IM9000.

 Continuous measurement mode

 The IM35xx series’ continuous measurement mode can be used to make continuous measurements while varying settings (frequency and level).
-In the following example, continuous Cs-D (120 Hz) and ESR (100 kHz) measurements are performed:
+In the example on the right, continuous Cs-D (120 Hz) and ESR (100 kHz) measurements are performed.